iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > Walked very briskly for 40 minutes, and this App didn't register a single movement.
 It worked well for about two weeks.
 Very disappointed.
 Don't bother with this App.<br> :date: __2020-11-09 18:02:58__

 > Not working.. constant update ..walking speed faulty..someone has being adjusting the app parameters.. brilliant app the way it was (pre Nov 20)<br> :date: __2020-11-09 10:09:06__

-> Keep getting update pop up even though it has been updated to latest version!!<br> :date: __2020-11-02 22:49:36__

-> Normally good but lately it wants to constantly update despite my changing settings on my phone.
-Very annoying.<br> :date: __2020-11-01 09:25:30__

-> Stopped working - had been great - but all old walks lost, isnt tracking any walks just keeps saying loading or cant upload data.
-Nothing on the app in FAQ or help Shame as it was a useful app before it stopped working.<br> :date: __2020-10-25 11:50:05__

-> Does not record brisk walking, I was almost running and it didn't record it as 'brisk'.<br> :date: __2020-10-24 23:06:28__